xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/config.md

 In more complex cases, you can use custom implementations of `ConfigOverride`.

 !!! warning ""
     Guicey have to accept only `ConfigOverride` objects implementing custom `ru.vyarus.dropwizard.guice.test.util.ConfigurablePrefix` interface.
-    In order to support parallel tests guicey generates unique config prefix for each test (because all overrides eventually stored to system properties) and so it needs a way to set this prefix into custom `ConfigOverride` objects.
+    In order to support parallel tests, Guicey generates a unique config prefix for each test (because all overrides eventually stored to system properties) and so it needs a way to set this prefix into custom `ConfigOverride` objects.

 ## Configuration from 3rd party extensions

-If you have junit extension (e.g. which starts db for test) and you need to apply configuration overrides from that extension, then you should simply store required values inside junit storage:
+If you have a JUnit extension (e.g. one that starts a DB for a test) and you need to apply configuration overrides from that extension, then you should simply store required values inside JUnit storage:

 ```java
 public class ConfigExtension implements BeforeAllCallback {